 When compared to existing classroom observation protocols, such as the COPUS (Smith et al., 2013) and the RTOP (Sawada et al., 2002), the ELCOT highlights complexities in the implementation of active learning that are not well captured in other protocols.
 COPUS was designed to asses increased student engagement in large lecture courses.
 The RTOP is closer to our desired foci by exploring student-centered, engaged learning practice, but did not have the sensitivity or interaction measures we desired.
 For our purposes, the ELCOT was better aligned with the aspects of the classroom we wanted to pay attention to: namely, the types of interactions happening in the class, the cognitive demand of the tasks being done by students, and the instructor practices as they align with the Engineering Learning model.
 Additionally, the ELCOT helps observers attend to the broader alignment between classroom activities and learning objectives, rather than the presence or absence of active learning alone.
 This allows individual faculty to identify opportunities for improvement in alignment.
 At the same time, the whole data set reflects patterns of need that the Center can support.

-Engineering Learning online (EOL) – a paced, asynchronous course for faculty to experience online learning from the perspective of a learner as they work through initial course design.
+Engineering and Facilitating Learning Online (EFOL) – a paced, asynchronous course for faculty to experience online learning from the perspective of a learner as they work through initial course design.
 This five-week online course for faculty is intended to support the development of the highest-quality online courses.
 Completion of this course is required before building or teaching any online course at Mines.
-Click here to register for the Spring 2019 course and click here for more information.
+Click here to register for the Fall 2019 or Spring 2020 course and click here for more information.